manudelu/ws_uspace_control_room/README.md

         QGC allows you to design and visualize drone missions, but it is limited to simulation within the GUI.
 No telemetry is published to the Control Room in this mode.

         * **Full telemetry simulation via MQTT:**
         The system can simulate actual drone telemetry using the same MQTT message format as in `mqtt_ros_bridge.py`.
-This simulates the real behavior of drones publishing telemetry in a hardware-in-the-loop scenario, allowing you to test the Control Room and fleet management software as if real drones were operating.
+This simulates the real behavior of drones publishing telemetry in a hardware-in-the-loop scenario, allowing you to test the Control Room and fleet management software as if real drones were operating. (see *"Offline Test"* section below)

 * **Digital Twin Mode (hardware-in-the-loop)**